Bailout Embeddings and Neutrally Buoyant Particles in Three-Dimensional Flows

 This amplitude takes different values at different points of the flow.
 At those points that the particle dynamics tries to avoid, its value increases, so the particle prefers to escape the hot regions and to fall into the cold ones.

-In Fig.~\ref{temp} we show this phenomenon.
-First we analyze a one-action situation showing the temperature amplitude, as well as the impurity dynamics (Figs~\ref{temp}a and \ref{temp}b respectively).
+In Fig.~\ref{temp} we illustrate this phenomenon.
+First we analyze a one-action situation showing the temperature amplitude, as well as the impurity dynamics; Figs~\ref{temp}a and \ref{temp}b respectively.
 Again we use slices of the three-dimensional cube to show the situation more clearly.
-Fig.~\ref{temp}a shows the temperature in a scaled color code (lighter is hotter).
+Fig.~\ref{temp}a shows the temperature in a scaled color code.
 Fig.~\ref{temp}b shows a histogram of visits that a single particle pays to each bin of the space.
-The agreement between the higher temperature regions and the less visited ones is evident.
-Next we plot the same pictures but in the two-action case studied before (Figs~\ref{temp}c and \ref{temp}d).
+The agreement between the higher-temperature regions and the less-visited ones is evident.
+Next we plot the same pictures but in the two-action case studied before; Figs~\ref{temp}c and \ref{temp}d.
 Finally, we apply this analysis to a generic chaotic case where we do not have any information about the phase space structure.
 We show in Fig.~\ref{temp}e how the invariant manifolds are very twisted, and in Fig.~\ref{temp}f how the particles, even so, try to find the coldest regions of the flow.